CleverCloud/clever-tools/docs/applications-management.md

 ## (un)link and make-default

-If an application already exists in your Clever Cloud account, you can link it to any local directory to control it.
+If an application already exists in your Clever Cloud account, you can link it to any local directory to control it easily.
 You can even link several applications to a single folder, each one with a different name and/or alias.
 This is done through the `.clever.json` file.

 ```
-clever link APP_ID/NAME [--alias, -a] ALIAS [--org, -o, --owner] ID/NAME
+clever link APP_ID_OR_NAME [--alias, -a] ALIAS [--org, -o, --owner] ORG_ID_OR_NAME
 ```

 If multiple applications are linked, you can define one as default with it alias: